Turkish lira at three-week high on U.S. tapering delay hopes

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ISTANBUL Oct 10 Turkey's lira hit its strongest in three weeks against the dollar on Thursday and equities climbed as investors bet Washington's budget and debt limit standoff would delay the tapering of U.S. monetary stimulus.
+ISTANBUL Oct 10 Turkey's lira rose to its strongest for three weeks against the dollar on Thursday and equities climbed as investors hoped that prolonged debt discussions in the United States would delay the tapering of U.S. monetary stimulus.

-The main Istanbul share index closed up 1.63 percent at 75,699.60 points, outperforming the broader emerging markets index, which rose 0.77 percent.
+The main Istanbul share index was up 1.06 percent at 75,272.75 points, outperforming the broader emerging markets index which was up 0.24 percent.

-The yield on the 10-year benchmark bond, which was issued on Tuesday, closed up slightly at 8.75 percent in thin trading from 8.72 percent on Wednesday.
+"EM-positive sentiment will be around for the next couple of days before the anxiety starts as we get closer to the big day, Oct 17th (deadline for extending U.S. debt limit).
+But Turkish markets will be closed then due to the Bayram holiday (religious holiday)," said Gokce Celik, analyst at Finansbank.

+"For the medium term, although I see higher probability that tapering will be postponed, the uncertainty regarding the timing of the taper will affect the currency and bond market negatively going forward."

-Emerging economies such as Turkey have benefited from an influx of cheap money as a result of the U.S. Federal Reserve's $85 billion-a-month bond-buying programme and are hoping that plans to scale it back are delayed for as long as possible.
+Emerging economies such as Turkey have benefited from an influx of cheap money as a result of the U.S. Federal Reserve's $85 billion a month bond-buying programme and are hoping that plans to scale it back are delayed as long as possible.

-Minutes of the latest Fed meeting showed there was still broad support to trim bond-buying this year and that last month's surprise decision not to do so was a "relatively close call" for policymakers.
+Minutes of the latest meeting of the Fed showed there was still broad support to trim bond-buying this year and that last month's surprise decision not to do so was a "relatively close call" for policymakers.

-But the ongoing discussions in the U.S. House of Representatives over an extension of the debt ceiling are giving emerging markets hope of another tapering delay.
-(Reporting by Dasha Afanasieva; Editing by Catherine Evans)
+As the U.S. economy improved, months of speculation about when asset purchases would be tapered have hammered Turkish markets.

+Turkey is particularly exposed because of its large current account deficit, running at 7 percent of GDP, which would be harder to finance in the event of large capital outflows.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)